 Nobody enjoys feeling envious.
 Nonetheless, jealousy is an unavoidable emotion that almost all of us will experience.
 The jealousy issue is not that it arises from time to time, but what it does to us when we don’t control it.
-It can be frightening to witness what happens when we allow our jealousy to overwhelm us or shape our perceptions of ourselves and the world around us.
+It can be frightening to witness what happens when jealousy overwhelms us or shapes our perceptions of ourselves and the world around us.
 That is why understanding where our jealous feelings come from and learning how to deal with jealousy in healthy, adaptive ways is so important in so many aspects of our lives, from interpersonal relationships to careers to personal goals.

 How to Deal with Jealousy in Relationships